Recruitment, Selection and Appointment Policy

 James Cook University (JCU) is committed to the attraction/recruitment, selection, appointment and ongoing support and retention of quality employees from diverse backgrounds.
-We undertake this within the context of a competitive domestic and international market.
-This Policy outlines JCU’s policy and principles to ensure that employee recruitment and selection practices are consistent, Merit-based and in accordance with the University’s needs.
+This Policy outlines the requirements and principles to ensure that employee recruitment and selection practices are consistent, merit-based and in accordance with the University’s needs.

-This policy must be read in conjunction with the ‘Recruitment & Selection – Best Practice Guide’.
+This Policy must be read in conjunction with JCU’s ‘Recruitment & Selection – Best Practice Guide’.

-This policy applies to Continuing and Fixed-Term employees covered by James Cook University’s Enterprise Agreement 2013 - 2016, or its successor document.
+This Policy applies to all staff members covered by James Cook University’s Enterprise Agreement.

-This policy does not apply to Visiting Appointments or Occupational Trainees.
-Please refer to the Visiting Appointments Policy and Visiting Scholars Proposal Form
+This policy does not apply to Honorary Appointments, Volunteers or Occupational Trainees.

 Acting Higher Duties